julien-gassmann/laravel-pest-scenarios/README.md

 // ...

-databaseSetup('create_roles')     // Perform roles insertions
+databaseSetup('create_dummy')     // Perform roles insertions
-getDatabaseSetup('create_roles')  // Same as databaseSetup(), but wrapped in a closure for lazy evaluation
+getDatabaseSetup('create_dummy')  // Same as databaseSetup(), but wrapped in a closure for lazy evaluation
 ```

 > [!NOTE]